-User-generated content strategies: why your customers are your best marketers
+User-generated content strategies: why customers are your best marketers

 User-generated content (UGC) is no longer a trend, but an essential marketing strategy.
-When customers create content about your brand themselves, it creates a form of authentic marketing that no company can fabricate on its own.
-In Belgium, we are seeing more and more SMEs cleverly responding to this power of customer testimonials, reviews, and social media posts.
+When customers create content about your brand themselves, a form of authentic marketing emerges that no company can fabricate on its own.
+In Belgium, we are seeing more and more SMEs cleverly leveraging the power of customer testimonials, reviews, and social media posts.

-- Concrete results: Websites with UGC see 20% more conversions and 4.5x higher click-through rates
+- Tangible Results: Websites with UGC see 20% more conversions and 4.5x higher click-through rates

-- Implementation per sector: From e-commerce unboxing to B2B case studies - each sector has its own UGC approach
+- Sector-Specific Implementation: From e-commerce unboxing to B2B case studies - each sector has its own UGC approach

-- Measurable ROI: Cost savings on content production + increased conversions make UGC very profitable
+- Measurable ROI: Cost savings on content production + increased conversions make UGC highly profitable

 The numbers don't lie: 92% of consumers trust recommendations from other customers more than traditional advertising.
-For e-commerce companies, this represents a golden opportunity to increase conversions without huge advertising budgets.
-As we discussed in our article on performance marketing, modern marketing is increasingly about measurable results and authentic connections.
+For e-commerce businesses, this represents a golden opportunity to increase conversions without massive advertising budgets.
+As we discussed in our article on performance marketing, modern marketing increasingly revolves around measurable results and authentic connections.

 What exactly is user-generated content?

-User-generated content includes all forms of content that customers, users, or fans voluntarily create about your brand.
+User-generated content encompasses all forms of content that customers, users, or fans voluntarily create about your brand.
 This can range from:

 Product reviews and ratings